tianfang96/tianfang96.github.io/_pages/about.md

 News
 ----------
 - [11/2024] I will be on the job market in the 2024-2025 cycle.
 Please feel free to reach out!
+- [11/2024] Our work 'Inaudible Backdoor Attack via Stealthy Frequency Trigger Injection in Audio Spectrogram' will be appear in ACM MobiCom 2024.
+See you in Washington D.C.!